gerstung-lab/PCAWG-11/README.md

 # Code accompanying _The evolutionary history of 2,658 cancers_

+**Moritz Gerstung and Santiago Gonzalez, on behalf of the PCAWG-11 Evolution and Heterogeneity Working Group.**

-This repository contains analysis code for the aforementioned publication.
+This repository contains analysis code for the aforementioned publication, especially, Figures 1b,e-h, 2, 4, 5 & Extended Data Figures 3, 6, 8 and 9.
+The output of the code
+is an `rmarkdown` html report, hosted at <https://gerstung-lab.github.io/PCAWG-11>.

 Note that some referenced files in `ref` and `final` folders are protected access and are note part of this repository.